naingminoo99/TUF-x570_Opencore0.6.3_BigSur/README.md

 If you have a similar system and couldn't get it to boot feel free to ask for help at my twitter :  [ https://twitter.com/Amuu639 ]

-Good Luck and HaveFun Hackintoshing.
+Good Luck and Have Fun Hackintoshing.
 ### Todos
 - Benchmarks